dacechavez/bedfords/README.md

-Verifying Bedford's law in Clojure
+Verifying Benford's law in Clojure